 Per state guidelines, children and youth age five and older must wear cloth face coverings at child care, preschool, or day camp when indoors.
-Children younger than two should not wear face coverings.
-Face coverings are optional for three and four-year-olds, and should be used with adult supervision.

 Wearing a mask is an expectation in the program and our staff is working with children and families to help everyone to understand the importance of wearing a mask.
 We communicate this expectation to children and families up front and provide reminders to children, as needed.